PinkDev/PinkCoin-Old-Webkit/README.md

 #Known Issues
 - Mac build has a UI overlap.
 This is due to the default Mavericks background not being covered by the container.
 Working on this fix but no a functional problem.
 - Windows QT5 build has a bug that crashes the console if you open debug console and enter "help".
-This is being addresses
+This is being addressed.